 The most common symptom of muscle stiffness is the unending pain you are going through.
-Even the muscle stiffness in legs is one sign that you must visit a doctor.
+Even muscle stiffness in the legs is one sign that you must visit a doctor.
 Some of the other symptoms to look for are:

-There are some common muscle stiffness causes, which are exercises, lifting weights, and head physical work.
-You can even feel some stiffness after high periods of inactivity, like getting out of bed in the morning or getting out of a chair after sitting for a long time.
 Strains and sprains are some common reasons for muscle stiffness.
 These sprains can cause redness, pain, swelling, and limited movement.
 Some of the other conditions causing stiff muscles are:

 These symptoms are a sign that there might be one underlying condition you need to deal with.

-There are certain conditions, which can increase the risk of muscle stiffness and pain.
+Certain conditions can increase the risk of muscle stiffness and pain.
 Some of those are mentioned below:

 SPS is one rarely acquainted neurological problem, which is characterized by progressive stiffness in muscle and repeated episodes of painful spasms.
 Other than that, muscle stiffness is a common phenomenon when your muscle gets to work overtime.